 Outdoor furniture designed for the garden or patio comes in a wide assortment of materials, ranging from inexpensive plastic all the way to very pricey wrought iron.
-Given the fact that your choice will be subjected to all the vagaries of weather, some of the most durable and maintenance-free garden furnishings are made of metal.
+Given the fact that your choice will be subjected to all the vagaries of weather, some of the most durable and maintenance-free garden furniture are made of metal.
 When properly cared for, outdoor furnishings constructed of steel, aluminium, or iron will outlast practically all other kinds of material.

 Types of Metal Garden Furniture